FlindersFAME/fame.github.io/_posts/2021-03-20-deepthought.md

 layout: posts
 category: blog
 title: Using Deepthought
-excerpt: Part 1: Introduction To Using DeepThought For Bioinformatics
+excerpt: "Part 1: Introduction To Using DeepThought For Bioinformatics"
 ---

 # An Introduction To Using DeepThought For Bioinformatics